-Who is ‘Aboriginal’?
+The power to define: Who is 'Aboriginal'?

-Ever since white people mixed with Aboriginal people they have struggled to define who is ‘Aboriginal’.
+Ever since white people mixed with Aboriginal people, they have struggled to define who is 'Aboriginal'.

 Racist definitions of Aboriginal identity